phatak-dev/draft_book/programmer_setup/operating_system.md

 #Power of command line
 Ubuntu comes with nice GUI.
 You can use ubuntu like Windows just by using GUI only.
 But the real power of linux comes from command line.
-Many developers fear the command line when they use first time.
+Many developers fear the command line when they use it for first time.
 But please don't give up.
-Able to use command line gives you power over other normal programmer.
-Command line allows you automate lot of routinely things.
+Ability to use command line gives you power over other normal programmer.
+Command line allows you to automate lot of routinely things.
 So I highly recommend you spend lot of time on Ubuntu command line.
-You will find the it's power after sometime.
+You will know  it's power after sometime.

-If you are more interested to know the history of Linux and how it's changed people you can watch below video.
+If you are more interested to know the history of Linux and how it has changed people you can watch below video.

 <iframe src="https://www.youtube.com/embed/jw8K460vx1c" height="300" width="100%" allowFullScreen="1" ></iframe>